-"Calling your shots" is strictly for the purpose of SSR statistics (scoring) as 9-ball is not a "call pocket" game.
-Players are encouraged to score their own matches to ensure accuracy, however a third (3rd) party may be permitted by the League Operator.
+"Calling your shots" is strictly for the purpose of (scoring) as 9-ball is not a "call pocket" game.
+Players are encouraged to score their own matches to ensure accuracy, however a third (3rd) party is permitted.
 The scorer is charged to accurately record what actually took place on the pool table and may clarify with the shooter what the intention was whenever needed.
+A player always has the right to consult the Scorecard with the scorekeeper.
+Any disagreements shall be determined by a UPA representative.

-I.E. If it is believed a player is purposely calling a pocket, however actually plays a safe, then a safety (S) shall be recorded.
-Likewise if a player calls a "safety" however fouls, then a foul (F) is recorded.
-A player always has the right to consult the
+NOTE: If it is believed a player is purposely calling a pocket, however actually playing a safe, then a safety (S) shall be recorded.